Improving infection control by minimising paper in hospitals

 Single sign-on supports respiratory team 24/7

-Bedfordshire Hospitals NHS Foundation Trust has been using Viper360 for several years to provide both clinical and administrative staff with single sign-on access to an array of patient data – from test results to outpatient appointments to consultant letters.
-Bedfordshire records over 23,000 patient searches each month in Viper360 and, as Josh Chandler, Associate Director of IT at Bedford, explains, Viper was instrumental in supporting clinicians when the Covid-19 pandemic hit in two key areas.
+Bedfordshire Hospitals NHS Foundation Trust has been using IMX-CR for several years to provide both clinical and administrative staff with single sign-on access to an array of patient data – from test results to outpatient appointments to consultant letters.
+Bedfordshire records over 23,000 patient searches each month in IMX-CR and, as Josh Chandler, Associate Director of IT at Bedford, explains, IMX-CR was instrumental in supporting clinicians when the Covid-19 pandemic hit in two key areas.

 The initial challenge faced by the trust was to scale up to support the demand for respiratory consultants.
 Within a couple of days, the trust had created a 24×7 on call rota for all respiratory consultants and doctors to provide round the clock diagnostic support for those treating Covid patients.
 The respiratory team needed rapid access to patient information, both on and off site, to enable rapid assessment and diagnosis and support the hugely challenging workload.